-3. Request
+3. Hardship Request Process

-All

-minimum rent hardship exceptions are required to be in writing.
+All requests for minimum rent hardship exceptions are required to be in writing.
 SDHC may request documentation as proof of financial hardship.
 The requests will be reviewed by the Hardship Review Committee and analyzed on a case by case basis.
 The Hardship Review Committee will then make the final determination.